baikalos/vendor_baikalos/docs/baikalosInfo.md

 SystemUI Overlays (Controls SystemUI behavior) (add to: overlay/frameworks/base/packages/SystemUI/res/values/config.xml)

-To adjust the cpu temp path for the cpu info option in aicp extras (note: This should only be added if it doesn't show the temp by default and you will have to find the right path for your device):
+To adjust the cpu temp path for the cpu info option in baikalos extras (note: This should only be added if it doesn't show the temp by default and you will have to find the right path for your device):
 ```
 <string name="config_cpuTempSensor">/sys/class/thermal/thermal_zone7/temp</string>
 ```